Rishi Sunak's net worth: Britain's first Indian-origin PM is richer than the royals

 Salary as the British Prime Minister

 Sunak’s earning through his career in finance is largely shrouded in mystery.
-However, as a member of the parliament he earned about USD 95,000 (Rs 78 lakh approx.) This increases to over USD 185,000 (Rs 1.5 crore approx.) as the British Prime Minister.
+However, as a member of the parliament he earned about USD 95,000.
+This increases to over USD 185,000 as the British Prime Minister.

 In a report by Reuters, he was asked how he could relate to the public considering his personal wealth was greater than that of the monarch.
 He noted, “I think in our country, we judge people not by their bank account, we judge them by their character and their actions.
 And yes, I’m really fortunate to be in the situation I’m in now, but I wasn’t born like this.”